 On December 11, 2019, the European Union proposed the European Green Deal, which included a statement that “should differences in levels of ambition worldwide persist, as the EU increases its climate ambition, the Commission will propose a carbon border adjustment mechanism, for selected sectors, to reduce the risk of carbon leakage.”
 This blog entry provides a short update—with links to key documents—on what has transpired since then regarding a possible EU carbon border adjustment mechanism (CBAM).

 A CBAM is a tariff or similar import mechanism intended to reduce carbon leakage and protect domestic industry from foreign competition in countries with weaker or no carbon pricing.
 A CBAM is only appropriate for countries with a carbon pricing system in place, either through a domestic carbon tax or an emissions trading scheme.
-The European Union remains the only country or customs union with a carbon pricing program in place, under its Emission Trading Scheme (ETS).
-Technically, the United Kingdom states it is establishing its own carbon pricing scheme now that it has left the EU.
-Other countries have carbon pricing proposals, but they remain in the planning phase.
+The European Union has the most significant carbon pricing program in place under its Emission Trading Scheme (ETS).
+Technically, South Korea and New Zealand also have a national ETS, and the United Kingdom states it is establishing its own carbon pricing scheme now that it has left the EU.

 In March 2020, the European Commission produced an Inception Impact Assessment for a CBAM that announced “[an] implementation plan will be prepared together with the legislative proposal.”

 On September 16, 2020, European Commission President Ursula von der Leyen announced that a legislative proposal on the CBAM would be among key 2021 initiatives.